Digital Banking License Requirements

 To ensure the integrity of the banking system, robust measures must be implemented to combat money laundering in digital banking services.
 Money laundering poses a significant risk not only to financial institutions but also to the overall economy.
 Digital banking, with its convenience and accessibility, has become an attractive avenue for money launderers to carry out their illicit activities.
 Therefore, it is crucial for digital banks to adhere to stringent Anti-Money Laundering (AML) measures to detect and prevent such activities.

-See also Digital Banking and Customer Trust
+See also Digital Banking in Emerging Markets

 One of the key AML measures is the implementation of a robust Know Your Customer (KYC) process.
 This process involves verifying the identity of customers and assessing the potential risks associated with their transactions.
 Digital banks must ensure that their KYC procedures are thorough and reliable to prevent the entry of illicit funds into the banking system.
 This can be achieved by leveraging advanced technologies such as biometric identification and data analytics.